Treatment for thyroid cancer

 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can:

-Surgery is usually the main treatment for follicular and papillary thyroid cancer.
+Surgery is usually the main treatment for most types of thyroid cancer.
+Your surgeon may advise you to have:

 Your surgeon may advise you to have: